-If you sign up for a free Walls.io trial, you get one week to try our Pro and Premium features to figure out what you need for your campaign and social wall.
-After that week, your wall will revert to the free features with the option to upgrade to Pro or Premium anytime.
+If you sign up for a free Walls.io trial, you get 30 days to try Walls.io and figure out what you need for your campaign and social wall.
+After 30 days, your wall will revert to the free features with the option to upgrade to Pro or Premium anytime.

 How did you come to pick Walls.io for your campaign?

 We picked Walls.io because it was fully customisable.
 And when we were still considering which platform to use, it was very easy to get answers through the chat feature on the website.

 It was also very easy to customise ourselves and didn’t require any sort of development support.
 We liked that you could have multiple channels being pulled through into one wall, so all our pictures were in the same place.